dcmi/usage/proposals/note_license.md

 In DCMIMT, the property [http://purl.org/dc/terms/license](http://dublincore.org/documents/2012/06/14/dcmi-terms/#terms-license) has as a range of [http://purl.org/dc/terms/LicenseDocument](http://dublincore.org/documents/2012/06/14/dcmi-terms/#terms-LicenseDocument).

-The draft ISO 15836-2 proposes the following note for dct:License:
+The draft ISO 15836-2 proposes the following note for dct:license:

     Note 1 to entry: The LicenseDocument element should contain a URI pointing to a license document.